Confidently follow learning paths that help you develop the right skills in the right order to achieve your goals.

 Fusion 360 is CAD reinvented!
 It gives you the power to drive innovation.
 With users around the world, Fusion 360 has proven to be a market leader in 3D mechanical design and engineering.
 Create sophisticated part and assembly designs quickly and efficiently using powerful, easy-to-use software.
 This learning path will build your knowledge on the core skills you need to design using Fusion 360.
 Becoming an expert in Fusion 360 will give you the skills you need to succeed and bring your products to market faster!Get Started

-Mechanical Designers, Manufacturing Engineers, Drafters, Part Modeling, Assembly Modeling, Drawing Creation
+Mechanical Designers, Manufacturing Engineers, Drafters, Part Modeling, Assembly Modeling, Drawing Creation, Design for Manufacturing

 This path starts with courses for the beginner with no previous design experience.
 Any previous experience will only help you learn the concepts taught in this path more quickly and easily.